 Some lifestyle changes can be simple to do each day, like cutting back on caffeine.

-Others may be major events like changing careers.
+Others may be major life events like changing careers.
 There are many jobs for people with anxiety in low stress environments that are rewarding and remove the fear of going to work each day.

 Self-care and lifestyle changes include: